-1. Key Characteristics
+1. Key Characteristics of Barbets

-- AKC Group: Miscellaneous Class
+- AKC Group: Sporting

-- Height: 19–24 inches
+- Height: 19–24.5 inches

 - Weight: 35–60 pounds

-- Life Expectancy: 12–15 years
+- Life Expectancy: 12–14 years

-The barbet (pronounced bar-bay) is an ancient and rare water dog who has been used for hunting water game since the 14th century.
+The Barbet (pronounced bar-bay) is an ancient and rare water dog who has been used for hunting water game since the 14th century.

 The breed has webbed paws to aid in swimming.
 The eyes are round and dark brown, and the tail is raised with a slight hook at the end.
 Long hair covers the flat, wide ears.
 The ears will extend beyond the jaw when brought in front of the face.

 The long, curly coat can form strands, and coat colors include solid black, brown, gray, fawn, cream and white, and may have white markings.

-2. Where They Came From
+2. Where Barbets Came From

 They originated in France, and evidence dates the dogs’ appearance in history to the 14th century.
 The breed nearly went extinct after the World Wars I and II, but thanks to a few fanciers, the dogs survived.

-3. How Friendly Are They?
+3. How Friendly Are Barbets?

 They are attached to their families and can suffer from separation anxiety if left alone for long periods of time.
 They are not noisy dogs but will alert you to the presence of a stranger.

-Intelligent and eager to please, barbets can also be stubborn and bore easily.
+Intelligent and eager to please, Barbets can also be stubborn and bore easily.
 They don’t respond well to harsh discipline or repetitive training.
 Varied, fun and consistent training that’s not too repetitive works best for them.

 4. Is This the Right Dog for You?

 HIGH: Barbets are active sporting dogs and need regular, daily exercise.
-Keep yours on a leash or in an enclosed area when outdoors to prevent her from chasing smaller animals.
+Keep yours on a leash or in an enclosed area when outdoors to prevent them from chasing smaller animals.

-Apartment life works for these dogs if their daily exercise needs are met; they do best with active families.
+Apartment life works for these dogs if their daily exercise needs are met.
+They do best with active families.

-This joyful barbet shows his stuff:
+This joyful Barbet shows his stuff:

-5. Where to Adopt One?
+5. Where to Adopt a Barbet?

 If you decide to contact breeders, spend time getting to know them and touring their facilities.
 Be aware of the warning signs of puppy mills, meet the puppy’s parents and ask for proof of health clearances or tests performed for the eyes and hips.